hnakamur/firefox-extension-svelte-boilerplate/README.md

 # Chrome Extension Svelte Boilerplate

 A basic foundation boilerplate for rich Chrome Extensions using [Svelte](https://svelte.technology/) and [Webpack](https://webpack.github.io/) to help you write modular and modern Javascript code, load CSS easily and [automatic reload the browser on code changes](https://webpack.github.io/docs/webpack-dev-server.html#automatic-refresh).
+Forked from https://github.com/d-lowl/chrome-extension-svelte-boilerplate.

 ## Developing a new extension
 _I'll assume that you already read the [Svelte docs](https://svelte.technology/guide), the [Webpack docs](https://webpack.github.io/docs) and the [Chrome Extension](https://developer.chrome.com/extensions/getstarted) docs._